f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

 CurrentVersionCode: 123
 ```

-Adjust or remove the relevant _sudo_ lines if needed:
+Adjust or remove the relevant _sudo_ lines if needed, eg:

 * The example application's _build.gradle_ executes _rsvg-convert_ to
   rasterize its vector icons, so we install _librsvg2-bin_ from the official
   Debian repositories.
 All such dependencies should be specified in the app's
   _README_.

-* `gradle/wrapper/gradle-wrapper.properties` mentions `gradle-8.0`,
-  and Gradle 8 is known to depend on Java 17.
-So we
-  install _openjdk-17-jdk-headless_ and select it as the _java_ alternative.

 Download and launch the latest version of the server tools container: